rudolphventer/pafin-crud-backend/README.md

 }
 ```

 The rest of your requests should be made after adding the authorization header from that response to the request headers.

 I have left [Postman](https://www.postman.com/) and [Thunder Client](https://www.thunderclient.com/) API test collections in the `./tests/` directory that can be imported into either program for easy manual testing of endpoints.
+If you use these requests you will have to replace the authorization header with one from your own `/api/login` request as our JWT secrets will be different.

 ## Automated Testing